HITECHCRIME/HC_SG110_Find_Your_Name/README.md

 all my reckless help in vain
 (you need me) such a farce
-but i'm supposed to stay fierce need no fuss so fuck your plates i'm so done for days i'm so done for days tried to find your name true name
+but i'm supposed to stay fierce need no fuss fuck your plates i'm so done for days i'm so done for days tried to find your name (true name)

 single point of view so sustained